Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 Beyond Google, the web looks more and more like a feudal system, where the geography of the web has been partitioned off by the Frightful Five.
 Google, Facebook, Microsoft, Apple and Amazon are our lord and protectors, exacting a royal sum for our online behaviors.

 Segmentation is natural in a oligarchy.
 I would suggest to you that Microsoft, was one the sole leader in the tech world, and lost its dominance by thinking it was "it".
 The others will eventually fail.
-We may be too short sighted to notice it hap
+We may be too short sighted to notice it happening.

+The point being, the "next" big thing is going to hit, and these guys are all going to miss it.
+Probably, because the next big thing won't be anything we expect, it will happen organically.
+This is why I don't see 3D stuff as being successful.
+It might be, when there is a "killer app" that requires it to function.
+Since 3D porn, movies and games haven't really taken off yet, it is either too premature, or not required for functionality.

+I haven't a clue what the next big thing is, because it likely hasn't reached maturity, and hasn't found the "killer" status that will cause it to take off.
+If I had a suspicion, I would think augmented reality would be the "next big thing", but it is still years away from being "killer".

 Re: (Score:2)